skkumsi/VPC-CNI-Configuration-Variables/CNI_BEST_Practices.md

 ### **What exactly does L-IPAMD do?**
 - The CNI binary is invoked by the kubelet when a new pod gets scheduled or an existing pod is removed from the node.
-- The CNI binary then calls I-PAMD, asking for an IP for the new pod.
+- The CNI binary then calls L-IPAMD, asking for an IP for the new pod.
 If there are no available IPs in the cache, it will return an error.
-- I-PAMD keeps track of all ENIs and IPs attached to the instance.
+- L-IPAMD keeps track of all ENIs and IPs attached to the instance.
 - When the number of pods running on the node exceeds the number of addresses that can be assigned to a single network interface, L-IPAMD starts allocating a new network interface, as long as the maximum number of network interfaces for the instance aren't already attached.

     **Note**: For more information about how many network interfaces and private IP addresses are supported for each network interface, please refer to documentation [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI).